 The Pediatric Neurosurgery Divsion at Children’s Hospital of Pittsburgh of UPMC is led by Ian Pollack, MD, and includes three other full-time faculty, Elizabeth Tyler-Kabara, MD, PhD, Stephanie Greene, MD, and Mandeep Tamber, MD, PhD.
-The division provides care for children with tumors, spinal deformities, cranial malformations, spasticity and epilepsy and has gained international recognition for the treatment of pediatric brain tumors, cerebral palsy, and traumatic brain injury.
+The division provides care for children with tumors, spinal deformities, cranial malformations, spasticity and epilepsy, and has gained international recognition for the treatment of pediatric brain tumors, cerebral palsy and traumatic brain injury.

 The division is an integral collaborator in the Cleft-Palate and Craniofacial Center in the management of children with craniofacial disorders.
 Because children with complex craniosynostosis often require a staged approach to the treatment of their cranial, midfacial and lower facial deformities, close multidisciplinary follow-up is maintained throughout childhood and adolescence in order to optimize long-term functional and cosmetic outcome.

 The program is also involved in cutting edge clinical and basic research focused on developing and applying new and improved treatments for children with movement disorders.
-The Spasticity and Movement Disorders Clinic, led by Dr. Tyler-Kabara, is made up of a team of pediatric medical professionals who specialize in the comprehensive, multidisciplinary evaluation and treatment of children and young adults with spasticity and other movement disorders such as dystonia, chorea, athetosis, and tremor.
+The Spasticity and Movement Disorders Clinic, led by Dr. Tyler-Kabara, is made up of a team of pediatric medical professionals who specialize in the comprehensive, multidisciplinary evaluation and treatment of children and young adults with spasticity and other movement disorders, such as dystonia, chorea, athetosis and tremor.
 The purpose of the clinic is to determine whether a patient would benefit from treatment with oral medications, intrathecal baclofen, selective dorsal rhizotomy, intramuscular botox injection, deep brain stimulation or other therapies.

 Dr. Tamber has worked to include Children’s Hospital of Pittsburgh of UPMC in several large multi-center clinical networks that are dedicated to the study of common pediatric disorders.
-CHP is now a member of the Hydrocephalus Clinical Research Network, a group of seven premier pediatric neurosurgical departments in North America that are dedicated to designing and undertaking field-changing prospective research into pediatric hydrocephalus.
+CHP is a member of the Hydrocephalus Clinical Research Network, a group of seven premier pediatric neurosurgical departments in North America that are dedicated to designing and undertaking field-changing prospective research into pediatric hydrocephalus.
 In addition, CHP has been selected as a member institution in the Park-Reeves Syringomyelia Research Consortium, a group dedicated to solving important clinical problems within the realm of Chiari malformation and syringomyelia.
 Dr. Tamber is the institutional Principal Investigator for both of these endeavors.

 For more information on our Pediatric Neurosurgery Division, please visit the division's webpages on the Children's Hospital of Pittsburgh website.